+Our Last Full Day of Work and a Salute to our Volunteer Cooks!
 We started the day knowing that this was it, our final full day of work.
 We arrived on site ready to go on our remaining punch list items.
 We have reluctantly accepted the fact that we are not going to be able to finish everything.
-Our most patient and skilled workers busied themselves with kitchen countertop cutting and installing; kitchen sink and faucet installing; and more trim […]
+Our most […]

 Today was a great day for us!
 First, we got a whole lot accomplished at the worksite.
 Saws were buzzing as long lengths of baseboard trim were being cut after much meticulous measuring; paint brushes were swishing as doors were painted and walls touched up; caulk guns were firing on all cylinders as the seemingly […]